kevinsteves/pan-python/doc/pan.xapi.rst

 .panrc
 ------

- .panrc files contain hostname, port, username, password and key variables for XML API access on PAN-OS firewalls.
+ .panrc files contain hostname, port, serial number, username, password and key variables for XML API access on PAN-OS firewalls.
 A .panrc file consists of lines with the format:
  ::

   varname[%tagname]=value